 People have discovered and employed many methods when it comes to cutting and bending rebar.
 Reinforced steel bars are made to be durable, as they are used to provide a solid structure and support system for concrete buildings.
 That being said, you can’t expect to simply grab an ordinary set of snips to get the job done.

 Rebar is manufactured in lengthy steel rods which have to be correctly sized and bent before they can be installed.
-There are a number of ways contractors perform this process, and some can be considered unorthodox.
-While specialized tools do exist for these projects, this hasn’t stopped people from getting creative.
+Contractors perform this process in many different ways.
+You may even consider some unorthodox.
+Specialized tools do exist for these projects, but that doesn’t mean you can’t get creative.
 If you lack the proper equipment and need to cut or bend rebar, you may want to consider taking advantage of one of these clever ideas.

-- Don’t underestimate the power of a bolt cutter; these devices are primarily used to remove padlocks and chains, but they are also effective at snapping rebar.
+Don’t underestimate the power of a bolt cutter; of course, you can use these devices to remove padlocks and chains, but they are also effective at snapping rebar.
 The cutting force alone is enough to chop through reinforced steel like butter.
 This is a handy tool to have around when you need to quickly trim a piece of rebar down to size or if you have a number of sticks to tend to.

-- Use a circular saw; the go-to machine for most people, saw blades that are made to cut through metal can make short work of a rebar slicing job.
+Circular saws are the go-to machine for most people.
+People like them because saw blades can make short work of a rebar slicing job as long as they are made to cut through metal.
 Remember to use a diamond blade to ensure consistent quality cuts and to avoid other problems that can result from a dull tool.

-- Torch it; due to how they operate, plasma and oxyacetylene torches aren’t recommended for large-scale jobs, but they will work nonetheless if you don’t have access to dedicated equipment.
+You should try to avoid using plasma and oxyacetylene torches for large-scale jobs because of how they operate.
+They will work nonetheless if you don’t have access to dedicated equipment.
 The reason being that the melting process often leaves the edge of the rebar uneven.
 Bear in mind that cutting with a torch often takes longer and will cost more.

-- Secure the stick of rebar in a vice, add heat via a torch to make the steel malleable and then use a pipe to bend it.
+Secure the stick of rebar in a vice, add heat via a torch to make the steel malleable.
+Then use a pipe to bend it.

-Despite all of these clever ways to cut and bend rebar when in a bind without the appropriate tools, the safest work environment is created when one has access to the right tools, such as portable or stationary rebar tools.
+The safest work environment is created when one has access to the right tools, such as portable or stationary rebar tools.
+Browse our selection today!